Tenant Satisfaction Measures

 The TSMs consist of 22 measures: 12 of these come from surveying tenants about their satisfaction with services, and 10 come from the information we hold.
 This includes data in relation to building safety, anti-social behaviour and complaint handling.
 To find out more about the survey click here.

-Our performance as at 31st March 2024:
+Here's our performance as of 31st December 2024:

 Keeping properties in good repair